mrled/caryatid/readme.markdown

 # Caryatid

-An [Atlas](https://atlas.hashicorp.com) is ["a support sculpted in the form of a man"](https://en.wikipedia.org/wiki/Atlas_(architecture)); a [Caryatid](https://github.com/mrled/packer-post-processor-caryatid) is such a support in the form of a [woman](https://en.wikipedia.org/wiki/Caryatid).
+An [Atlas](https://atlas.hashicorp.com) is "[a support sculpted in the form of a man](https://en.wikipedia.org/wiki/Atlas_(architecture))"; a [Caryatid](https://github.com/mrled/caryatid) is [such a support in the form of a woman](https://en.wikipedia.org/wiki/Caryatid).

-Caryatid is a minimal alternative to Atlas.
-Currently, it can build Vagrant catalogs on local storage, and can be invoked as a Packer post-processor.

-More generally, Caryatid intended as a way to host a (versioned) Vagrant catalog on systems without having to use (and pay for) Atlas, and without having to trust a third party if you don't want to.
-In the future, it will support remote catalogs as well (like scp), but it's useful even now, because Vagrant needs the JSON catalog to be able to use versioned boxes.
-That is, using Caryatid to manage a JSON catalog of box versions is an improvement over running packer and then just doing a `vagrant box add` on the resulting box, because this way Vagrant can see when your box has a new version.
+Caryatid is a packer post-processor that can generate or update Vagrant catalogs on local storage.
+Vagrant will read versioning information from these catalogs and detect when there is a new version of the box available, which is not possible when just doing `vagrant box add`.

+In the future, it will support remote catalogs, like scp, as well.

 ## Prerequisites

 - Go
 - Packer
 - Disk space to keep (large) Vagrant box files

+Caryatid is intended to work on any platform that Packer supports, but gets somewhat less testing on Windows.
+If you find something that's broken, please open an issue.

 ## Installing